Joe Satriani: Other work

-Satriani is credited on many other albums, including guitar duties on shock rocker Alice Cooper's 1991 album, Hey Stoopid, Spinal Tap's 1992 album, Break Like the Wind, Blue Öyster Cult's 1988 album, Imaginos, and band members Stu Hamm and Gregg Bissonette's solo records.
-He was credited with singing background vocals on the 1986 debut album by Crowded House.
-In 2003, he played lead guitar on The Yardbirds's release Birdland.
+Satriani is credited on many other records, including on Blue Öyster Cult's 1988 album, Imaginos, Alice Cooper's 1991 album, Hey Stoopid, Spinal Tap's 1992 album, Break Like the Wind, and on band members Stu Hamm and Gregg Bissonette's solo works.
+He was credited with singing backing vocals on the 1986 debut album by Crowded House.
+In 2003, he played lead guitar on the Yardbirds's release Birdland.
 In 2006, he made appearances on tracks for Deep Purple vocalist Ian Gillan's solo CD/DVD dual disc, Gillan's Inn.

 On Dream Theater's 2007 album, Systematic Chaos, Satriani contributed spoken lyrics to the song "Repentance".
 He also contributed a guitar solo to Jordan Rudess' 2004 solo release, Rhythm of Time.
 He composed much of the soundtrack for the racing video game NASCAR 06: Total Team Control, while his song "Crowd Chant" was featured in NHL 2K10 and Madden NFL 11.
 In 2009, he played two characters in season three of Adult Swim's Metalocalypse.

 Satriani has starred in several movies, including the 2006 Christopher Guest film For Your Consideration, as the guitarist in the band that played for the late-night show.
 He appeared as himself in the film Moneyball, playing "The Star-Spangled Banner".

-The American Dad episode "Why Can't We Be Friends" featured the song "Always with Me, Always with You".
+The American Dad! episode "Why Can't We Be Friends" featured the song "Always with Me, Always with You".
 The song was also sampled in the Nicki Minaj single "Right Thru Me".

 Satriani joined Chickenfoot in voicing themselves in the Aqua Teen Hunger Force episode "IAMAPOD".